matrix-org/fosdem-schedule-element-widget/README.md

 ### Local Testing

 To test the widget locally you can add it to a room using `/addwidget https://localhost:3000?theme=$theme&room=M.misc`.
-This will only work in a chrome instance that is started with `--allow-insecure-localhost --disable-site-isolation-trials --disable-web-security` flags.
+This will only work in either:

+- a Chrome instance that is started with `--allow-insecure-localhost --disable-site-isolation-trials --disable-web-security` flags (seems broken as at 2023); or
+- a Firefox-based browser instance with the [CORS Everywhere] extension set to the 'green' mode.
+  - To create a new development profile for installing this extension, start Firefox with `firefox -p` and choose the option to create a new profile.
+Give it a clear name so that the profile is not accidentally used for web browsing!
+(You can also start with `firefox -p profilename`.)

-> WARNING: Do not use this chrome instance to browse the web!
+> WARNING: Do not use this Chrome instance — or the Firefox CORS Everywhere extension — to browse the web!
+CORS is a security feature and disabling it would allow websites to impersonate you on other websites.

 ### IntelliJ and Webstorm